Vuate Karawalevu

 Vuate Karawalevu (born 5 March 2001) is a Fijian professional Dual code footballer who plays as a er for the Fijian Drua in the Super Rugby Pacific and Fiji at international level.
-H signed for Top 14 side, Castres Olympique in 2025.
+He signed for Top 14 side, Castres Olympique in 2025.

 Background

 Karawalevu was born in Suva, Central Division, Fiji.

 He was educated at the Marist Brothers High School.